HOW TO GET YOUR COVID-19 VACCINATION

 - The 1st Pfizer booster is to be administered at least 2 months after the 1st dose of the Johnson and Johnson/Jansen vaccine.

 - The 2nd Pfizer booster dose is to be administered at least 4 months after the 1st booster dose.

 Am I eligible to be vaccinated?

-To get your COVID-19 vaccine, free of charge you must be a Yellowhawk eligible patient, CTUIR entity employee or family member and over the age of 5 years old.
+To get your COVID-19 vaccine, free of charge you must be a Yellowhawk eligible patient, and over the age of 6 months old.
 Learn more about children’s Pfizer vaccine here.

 On the day of your vaccination appointment …